eryxcoop/cardano-zk-proof-of-innocence/README.md

 For details on the design and specification of the protocol, please refer to the Research and Preliminary Specification document.

-## Setup - Linux
+## Setup

-### Dependencies
+1. Install NPM.
+   1. In Debian-based systems, via `sudo apt install npm`.
+   2. In MacOS, via `brew install npm`.

-1. Install Aiken following the official [installation instructions](https://aiken-lang.org/installation-instructions).
+2. Install Aiken following the official [installation instructions](https://aiken-lang.org/installation-instructions).
    - Make sure to install the version specified in the `implementation/validator/aiken.toml` file.
    - For instance, if trying to install version `v1.1.11` via `aikup`, do it by using `aikup install v1.1.11`.
-2. Install Circom following the official [installation instructions](https://docs.circom.io/getting-started/installation/).
+3. Install Circom following the official [installation instructions](https://docs.circom.io/getting-started/installation/).
-3. Install SnarkJS following the official installations instructions in [their repository](https://github.com/iden3/snarkjs).
+4. Install SnarkJS following the official installations instructions in [their repository](https://github.com/iden3/snarkjs).